jhaip/programmable-space/README.md

 The software system could theoretically be run in a normal GUI computer interface on a single computer, but that is contrary to the goal of breaking free the single-screen GUI computer interface.
 Because of this, setting up a programmable space means more than just setting it up on your computer.

+# Getting Involved

+As this is an informal and long-term research project, we invite everyone to make their own programmable spaces and share their thoughts.
+A programmable space is not an application that can just be downloaded to a computer, but this Github repository contains a broker and an example set of programs that is a good starting point for your own programmable space.
+There are many technical changes and areas where this repositories broker and example programs could be improved - make a fork of this repository and make pull requests if you would like to suggest an improvement.

+An even more important way to contribute to this project is to build a programmable space system that is valuable to you and the people that share your space and to share your findings.
+What were people empowered to do?
+What new types of challenges were found in trying to move a computer system into the physical world?
+What types of edits and usage cases were valuable to the people in your space?